-REASON TO SWITCH No.1 YOU'RE NOT SEEING BUSINESS RESULTS
+REASON TO SWITCH 1) YOU'RE NOT SEEING BUSINESS RESULTS

 Return on investment is everything.
 Especially right now.
-You need to be able to see at a glance exactly how hard your IT partner is working for you.
-And what benefit that work is bringing to your business.
+You need to be able to see immediately exactly how hard your IT partner is working for you, and what benefit that work is bringing to your business.